eshbaugh/DotRC/README.md

+## Linux home directory utilities
-# Collection of home dir utilities / macros for Linux
+This is a Collection of home dir utilities / macros for Linux
-# The Pg Up / Pg  down in .vimrc is the best I have ever found (m & ,)
+## BASH Accelerators
-# Many .bashrc accelerators to save typing and improve personal productivity
+The .bashrc accelerators to save typing and improve personal productivity
+## Vim Magic
+Keep your hands in one place and use the m & , keys for Pg Up / Pg  down